Cyfrin/aderyn/aderyn_core/templates/mcp-tool-response/tool_guide.md

 #### **Fast search**

 This approach is for simple problems that focus on the static nature of written contract code.
-Prefer calling simpler tools like node finder tools, node summarizer tools, or file import graph provider tool for this as there is no need to understand the whole context of surrounding code to determine the answer to these problems.
+Prefer calling simpler tools like node finder tools or the node summarizer tools for this as there is no need to understand the whole context of surrounding code to determine the answer to these problems.
 An example would be - are there events that don't have any field indexed?
 OR What contracts have a dependency on OpenZeppelin?

 #### **Hybrid search**